TNamdarian/NamaStay/README.md

 # Deployment
 This project was developed using [Gitpod](https://gitpod.io/workspaces), committed to git and pushed to GitHub using git commands.

-To deploy this page to **GitHub Pages** from its [GitHub repository](https://github.com/TNamdarian/saranamdarian), the following steps were taken:
+To deploy this page to **GitHub Pages** from its [GitHub repository]( https://tnamdarian.github.io/NamaStay/), the following steps were taken:

 1. Log into [GitHub](https://github.com/).
-2. From the list of repositories on the screen, **select saranamdarian**.
+2. From the list of repositories on the screen, **select NamaStay**.
 3. From the menu items near the top of the page, select **Settings**.
 4. Scroll down to the **GitHub Pages** section.
 5. Under Source click the drop-down menu labelled None and select **Master Branch**.
 Then **Save** it.